sleeping when you have a cold

-Sleep is the best medicine - but sleeping well when you have a fever, a cold or a strong urge to cough is not that easy.
+Sleep is the best medicine - but sleeping well when you have a fever, a runny nose or a strong cough is not that easy.
 Find out here how you can sleep restfully despite an acute cold and support your immune system in the fight against pathogens.

 Table of Contents